 The goal of discovery requests should be to obtain information or evidence necessary to prove or disprove the allegations in the petition, depending which side of the case a parent is on.
 Discovery requests should not be used improperly to harass or unduly burden the other party.
 Rule 65 empowers the family court to sanction either parent for discovery misconduct.
 This includes refusing to timely answer discovery requests.
 Generally speaking, litigants have 40 days to answer discovery requests from the date of receipt.

-7. File a Motion to Set Trial
+Motion to Set Trial

 Once discovery is completed, most family courts require a motion to set and certificate of readiness.
 This is a motion filed pursuant to Rule 77 to notify the judge that the case is ready for trial.
 The motion to set should include the names and addresses of the parties or their attorneys, indication that the case is entitled to preferential calendaring because it involves legal decision-making and/or parenting time, and the amount of time the parties believe is needed for trial.

 If one parent files a motion to set and the other parent believes the case is not ready for trial, the other parent can file a response to object and explain why the case is unready.

 Consistent with the theme throughout these steps, it is extremely important to carefully review the minute entry where the judge sets trial.
 It will include important deadlines and additional instructions for submission of exhibits, pretrial statements, and other pretrial matters.
 Some judges prefer bench copies of exhibits.
 A bench copy is a binder that contains copies of each party’s exhibits.
 Some judges require bench copies to be delivered in advance and others require litigants to bring it the day of the trial.